gagle/nx-check-changes/README.md

 # nx-skip-non-affected-paths

-GitHub Action that checks non-affected paths by code changes in a Nx workspace.
+GitHub Action that checks if a code change affects any app, lib or implicit dependency in a Nx workspace.

-There are times when you want to know which directories have been modified in a pull request.
-This is especially useful for monorepo projects, for instance for [Nx workspaces](https://nx.dev/).
+Checking-out the repository is mandatory before executing the action because it needs to read the `nx.json` file.

+There are times when you want to know which apps, libs or implicit dependencies configured inside `nx.json` have changed from commit to commit before executing `nx affected:*` commands.
+If there's nothing to build, test and deploy, then you actually don't need to execute all the steps before running the nx command.
+This is some valious time that you can save.

-Some application examples are:
+Some practical use cases are:
-- Integration with SonarQube and SonarCloud.
-If you want to analyse apps or libs isolated from the others you have to create a `sonar-project.properties` file for each of them and execute the scanner one by one.
+- Integration with SonarQube or SonarCloud.
+If you want to analyse apps or libs isolated from the others you have to create a `sonar-project.properties` file for each of them.
+Then you need to go to all the apps/libs that have changed and run the scanner.
 - Linting projects.
-With Nx you have the command `nx affected:lint` but currently this script is not useful the way it behaves because it will also lint affected projects and this is something not desired, you only want to lint the project that has been modified.
+With Nx you have the command `nx affected:lint` but this script is not useful the way it behaves because it will also lint affected projects and this is something not desired, you only want to lint the project that has been modified, or even better only lint the files that changed but that's another improvement out of the scope of this GitHub action.

 Given this directory tree: